-Yes.
-The blended learning academic program at Pillsbury College Prep is nationally accredited.
-Courses provided by our online program are accredited by SACS and nationally accredited by AdvancED, and therefore, all courses taken from PCP are nationally accredited.
+Pillsbury College Prep uses a blended learning academic program.
+Courses provided by our online program are accredited by SACS and nationally accredited by AdvancED.

-120+ Classes are accessible 24/7 and are aligned with national standards.
-The course teachers are highly qualified with masters certifications or above.
+120+ Classes are accessible and are aligned with national standards.
+Some courses are available online and course teachers are highly qualified with masters certifications or above.
 All teachers are highly qualified and certified within the subject matter they teach.

-PCP provides in-classroom learning with a blended model to compliment on-line classes.
+PCP provides in-classroom learning with a blended model.
+At times we access on-line advanced placement courses, honors classes, an other learning tools when helpful.
 One-on-one student instruction is available as needed for students at Pillsbury College Prep.

 Can a student enroll at any time during the year?